RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

     CREATE EXTENSION IF NOT EXISTS vector;
     ```

-**Reasoning:** The `pgvector` extension provides the functions and data types necessary for similarity searches.
-Without it, the RAG backend will fail when trying to query for documents.

 ### 2.3.
 Set the AI Provider API Key

-Your backend's Terraform configuration references a secret for your AI provider's API key.
+The backend's Terraform configuration references a secret for the AI provider's API key.
 You must update the placeholder value with your real key.

 ```bash
 # Add the first version of the secret with your actual API key
 gcloud secrets versions add ai-provider-api-key --data-file="/path/to/your/api_key.txt"
 ```
-**Reasoning:** Your Terraform code creates the secret `ai-provider-api-key` with a placeholder value.
-This command updates it with your real, sensitive key without exposing it in your terminal history.
-The backend Cloud Run service will automatically pick up the new version.

 ### 2.4.
 Trigger Cloud Build to Deploy Your Code